ibm-cloud-docs/account/account_faq.md

 {: #create-account}

 Go to https://console.bluemix.net, and click **Create a free account**.
 The type of account that's created is a Lite account, which never expires.
 See [Lite account](/docs/account/index.html#liteaccount) for more details about the features that are included.

+## What can I do if I get an error when creating my account?
+{: #account-error}

+You can open a support ticket if you encounter an error when you try to create your account.

+* To open a support ticket from the Support Center, click **Open a case** from the Get help section.
+* To open a support ticket from the IBM Cloud console menu bar, click **Support** &gt; **Add ticket**.
+* Once the support ticket is opened, you will receive an email notification momentarily for the ticket.
+Follow the instructions in the email for further communication on the issue.

 ## Which Cloud Foundry regions can I use?
 {: #whichregions}